Combining Learning and Control for Data-driven Approaches of Cyber-Physical Systems: Self-Learning Powertrain Control

 \section{\textbf{Self-Learning Powertrain Control}}

 \justify{

-My interest in developing control algorithms that could make systems able to learn their optimal operation started early on, while I was still at graduate school, when I read an article about the discrepancy between true fuel economy of a vehicle and the one posted on the window sticker.
-The article was discussing the implications of the driver’s driving style on engine operation, and stated that the state-of-the-art control methods, by that time, consist of static controllers which cannot optimize engine operation for different driving styles but only for predetermined ones.
-This article provided inspiration that eventually led to forming the topic of my dissertation.
+My interest in developing control algorithms that could make systems able to learn their optimal operation started early on while I was still at graduate school when I read an article about the discrepancy between the true fuel economy of a vehicle and the one posted on the window sticker.
+The article discussed the implications of the driver’s driving style on engine operation and stated that the state-of-the-art control methods, at that time, consisted of static controllers that could not optimize engine operation for different driving styles but only for predetermined ones.
+This article provided inspiration that eventually led to the formation of my dissertation topic.
 In my dissertation \cite{Malikopoulos2011b}, I developed the theoretical framework \cite{Malikopoulos2007,Malikopoulos2010a,Malikopoulos2009e,Malikopoulos2009} and control algorithms \cite{Malikopoulos2007a,Malikopoulos2009a,Malikopoulos2006} that can turn the engine of a vehicle into an autonomous intelligent system capable of learning its optimal operation in real time while the driver is driving the vehicle.
 I modeled the evolution of the state of the engine as a control Markov chain \cite{Malikopoulos2010b} and proved \cite{Malikopoulos2009b} that it eventually converges to a stationary probability distribution deemed characteristic of the driver’s driving style.
-Through this approach, the engine progressively perceives the driver’s driving style \cite{Malikopoulos2008b} and eventually learns to operate in a manner that optimizes specified performance criteria, e.g., fuel economy, emissions with respect to the driver’s driving style.
+Through this approach, the engine progressively perceives the driver’s driving style \cite{Malikopoulos2008b} and eventually learns to operate in a manner that optimizes specified performance criteria, e.g., fuel economy and emissions with respect to the driver’s driving style.
 The framework also allows the engine to identify the driver, and thus it can adjust its operation to be optimal for any driver based on what it has learned in the past regarding her/his driving style.
 The outcome of my dissertation research eventually led to a US patent \cite{Malikopoulos2013d}.